This project is an original application of a Digital Clock with Mirrored Display and driven by Arduino and accelerometers.

 There are 3 buttons to set the clock after activating it:

 - Left button: press to adjust the hours.
 Quickly press to set up step by step.
-Continuous pressure to advance the hours quickly.
+Continuous press to advance the hours quickly.

 - Center button: set the minutes with the same left button operation pattern.

-- Right button: a quick press to move between the time and temperature display.
+- Right button: a quick press to move for temperature mode.

 Now it's time to experience something unusual.